-The Board, made up of 19 members appointed by the Shareholders' Meeting on the basis of slates submitted by the shareholders for a period of three financial years, is tasked with the management of the company and is responsible for carrying out guidance and strategic supervision functions as well as for resolving on all relevant corporate deeds.
-The Managing Director, the only executive Director who oversees the company management within the scope of the powers granted to him/her by the Board, including the power to implement resolutions, is appointed among its members.
+The Board - consisting, pursuant to the Articles of Association, of a minimum of 15 to a maximum of 19 members and currently made up of 19 members appointed by the Shareholders' Meeting on the basis of slates submitted by the shareholders for a period of three years - is responsible for the management of the company and is tasked with performing strategic guidance and supervision functions and resolving on all the most important corporate deeds.
+It appoints, among its members, the Managing Director, the only Executive Director, who oversees the management of the company within the scope of the powers granted to him/her by the Board, also taking care of implementing the related resolutions.

-Management Control Committee The Management Control Committee - appointed by the Shareholders' Meeting within the Board for a period of three years - is made up of 5 Directors, all independent; it performs the powers and functions conferred by the current regulations upon the body with the control function and upon the internal control and audit committee, pursuant to Legislative Decree No. 39/2010.
+Management Control Committee The Management Control Committee - appointed by the Shareholders' Meeting within the Board, for a period of three years - is made up of 5 Directors, all of whom are independent; it performs the powers and functions conferred by the applicable regulations upon the body with the control function and upon the internal control and audit committee, pursuant to Italian Legislative Decree No. 39/2010.